 Chapter 5123:1-6 Accessing Confidential Personal Information

-The purpose of this rule is to establish guidelines for regulating access to the confidential personal information that is maintained by the Ohio department of developmental disabilities.
+This rule establishes guidelines for regulating access to the confidential personal information that is maintained by the Ohio department of developmental disabilities.

 (1) "Access," when used in this rule as a noun, means an opportunity to copy, view, or otherwise perceive.